blakkan/exercise_2/Readme.txt

 Start the streamparse application with the following command.
 Note that the streamparse application will run until halted with a "control-c."
 I typically let it run for about 5 minutes.
+My design does not (by design) include a fixed timer.
+So control-c to stop it (or send a kill signal) when you have enough data.
+I use the topp20tocsv.py script running in a separate ssh session to monitor it as it runs, and use that to decide when I have sufficient data.

 $sparse run